Establishing a morning routine can give you more time to achieve your goals and start your day on your own terms.

 I finally find a solution to build a lifestyle business that allows me to combine my passion and life purpose with my profession.
 In the past few years, I have removed most mental and emotional obstacles caused by subconsciously repeating generational patterns and self-sabotaging behavior.
 But my work habit from the early morning hours remains.

 Rushes to running

-When I started running 7,000 miles through Asia, I unconsciously transferred the same behavior to a new activity.
+When I started running 7,000 miles through Asia, I subconsciously transferred the same behaviour to a new activity.
 Instead of opening my laptop and answering emails, I put on my shoes and immediately went to the door and started running.
 I wake up in the morning, and I had to do it right away.
 Just pack my bag, put on my clothes, have a quick breakfast or even start running without it.
 All because I don’t have enough time later and I have to do it now.

 Another Way to Self-sabotage